 Non-SDN Chinese Military-Industrial Complex List (NS-CMIC)

-The NS-CMIC contains Chinese companies affiliated with the Chinese military.
+The NS-CMIC list contains Chinese companies affiliated with the Chinese military.
 It prohibits U.S. investors from purchasing or investing in publicly traded securities of listed Chinese companies.

 Blocking Sanctions vs. Non-Blocking Sanctions